EbookFoundation/fef-questionnaire/README.md

 The "ED-questionnaire" version was dubbed v3.0.
 It is not compatible with the v2.x branches.

 The "FEF-questionnaire" version was created to add the ability to link the questionnaire to individual books in a book database.
-We'll call this v4.0
+We'll call this v4.0.
+The app was extensively renovated and updated.
+This work was funded by the Mellon Foundation as part of the [Mapping the Free Ebook Supply Chain Project](https://www.publishing.umich.edu/projects/mapping-the-free-ebook/).

 ## About this Manual

-FEF Questionnaire is not a very well documented app so far to say the least.
-This manual should give you a general idea of the layout and concepts of it, but it is not as comprehensive as it should be.
+Questionnaire was not a very well documented app so far to say the least.
+This manual should give you a general idea of the layout and concepts of it, but please help us improve it.

 What it does cover is the following: